CPHDH/Curatescape/README.md

 # Curatescape
 This plugin provides the core functionality for Curatescape mobile app projects (and others), adding a variety of features to facilitate location-based narrative storytelling and walking tours.
 Learn more at [curatescape.org](https://curatescape.org/).
+Curatescape is a project of the [Center for Public History + Digital Humanities](https://csudigitalhumanities.org/) at Cleveland State University.

 ## Overview
 ### Item Type & Metadata Elements